Transfer Learning in Infinite Width Feature Learning Networks: Transfer Learning Phenomenology

 \section{Transfer Learning Phenomenology}

-In the following, we illustrate the interplay between transfer learning, feature learning strength, sample size and task similarity leveraging our theoretical results in Section \ref{sec:theory}.
-We start with controlled settings where the data is generated by teacher-student setups of increasing complexity, and then conclude with real datasets.
+In the following, we illustrate the interplay between transfer learning, feature learning strength, sample size and task similarity leveraging our theoretical results in Section \ref{sec::theory}.
+We start with the fine-tuning setting, where data on both $\mathcal{T}_1$ and $\mathcal{T}_2$ tasks are generated by linear target functions, and then proceed to the jointly rich setting, allowing feature learning on both tasks.
+By increasing the task complexity, we derive conclusions on the benefit of transfer learning from polynomial to real datasets.